duck531a98/esp8266-weather-station-epaper/README.md

 # Esp8266-weather-station-epaper
 ## Summary
 Esp8266 is programed to display weather forecast on 2.9inch e-paper.
 You can get a 2.9inch e-paper display in Waveshare's shop.
+Buy it on taobao.com if you are in China. https://detail.tmall.com/item.htm?id=550690109675&spm=a1z09.2.0.0.nyL5N4&_u=q2skmgl30cb

 Esp8266 is in deep sleeping after update the weather forecast to save battery.
 ![](https://github.com/duck531a98/esp8266-weather-station-epaper/raw/master/pics/20170623_232157.jpg)